jhonr1vera/avila-ecommerce-api/README.md

 This API powers Avila E-commerce, a B2C platform designed to connect businesses with consumers through a scalable and secure backend.

 ### API Design
 This API is built using a Layered Architecture to promote separation of concerns and uphold the Single Responsibility Principle (SRP).
 Each layer is designed to encapsulate a specific aspect of the system’s functionality, resulting in a clean, modular structure that simplifies maintenance and scalability.
-There is three layers:
+There is these layers:

 - **Routes**: Responsible for handling incoming HTTP requests and directing them to the appropriate controllers.
 - **Controllers**: Manage the application's logic, processing the requests from the routes, and coordinating with services to fulfill them.